 Primary care physicians have a large arsenal of tools for diagnosing ailments, illnesses, and disorders.
 From general tests such as routine blood work and x-ray imaging, to cancer screenings and thyroid testing, the array of assessments available can help to quickly identify issues and create effective treatment plans.

-Your Tempe primary care provider is specialized in treatment methods for a wide variety of ailments and diseases.
+Your Phoenix primary care provider is specialized in treatment methods for a wide variety of ailments and diseases.
 Common conditions that are managed by primary care physicians are: